Jesús Rafael Soto: Contributions

 'Soto would set the bases for an art that transcended the conventional parameters of painting and sculpture.'
-By inviting the spectator to participate in the work, instead of merely looking from a distance, Soto more deeply engages the audience, and makes the experience more intriguing and stimulating.
+By inviting the spectator to participate in the work, instead of merely looking from a distance, Soto more deeply engages the audience and makes the experience more intriguing and stimulating.
 Soto had a partner in this movement.
-On the other hand, his counterpart Carlos Cruz-Diez focused more on the way colours are perceived by the eye.
+On the other hand, his counterpart, Carlos Cruz-Diez, focused more on the way colours are perceived by the eye.
 One of his series called Fisicromias (Physiochromies) shows how coloured light is perceived and displaced through one's eyes.
-Another artist that participated in this style was Alejandro Otero.
-His series Colortions (Rhythmicolors) combine the same concepts of the perception of colour in the eye and participators' movement with the work, but gave greater attention to how the colours are controlled with vertical lines.
+Another artist who participated in this style was Alejandro Otero.
+His series Colortions (Rhythmicolors) combines the same concepts of the perception of colour in the eye and participants' movement with the work, but gives greater attention to how the colours are controlled with vertical lines.

-Jesús Rafael Soto died in 2005 in Paris, and is buried in the Cimetière du Montparnasse.
+Jesús Rafael Soto died in 2005 in Paris and is buried in the Cimetière du Montparnasse.

 Impact

-Like many other Venezuelan artists from this time, Jesus Rafael Soto and Carlos Cruz-Diez considered their works a response to what they felt the problems were in art of their time.
+Like many other Venezuelan artists from this time, Jesus Rafael Soto and Carlos Cruz-Diez considered their works a response to what they felt the problems were in the art of their time.
 They wanted to express a more universal process of art.
 Because of this, their works are contributions that continue to enrich the art world.
-Their willingness to contribute and put themselves in a more universal approach to art, was a direct rebuttal to the traditional views of art in Latin America.
+Their willingness to contribute and put themselves in a more universal approach to art was a direct rebuttal to the traditional views of art in Latin America.
 With Venezuela, this was a way for them to add what they felt was missing in the art of Latin America.